ZeldaFanGameCentral/ZFGBB-React/.devcontainer/README.md

 2. Open the Command Palette (Ctrl+Shift+P).
 3. Type in `Dev Containers: Reopen in Container`.
 4. Select "Dev Containers: Reopen in Container".
 5. Wait for the container to start.
-It will set everything up for you and run ZFGCBB-React in watch mode, so you can start coding.
+It will set everything up for you and run ZFGBB-React in watch mode, so you can start coding.

 ## Files